 ESTRO is a most essential platform for establishing and carrying out international and interdisciplinary activities in radiation oncology.
 One of the major successes of ESTRO has been connecting radiation oncology colleagues across disciplines (radiation oncologists, medical physicists, RTTs and radiobiologists).
 I am keen to contribute further to developments of platforms which support interdisciplinary collaboration in ESTRO.
-Furthermore, I consider the engagement of patients and patient organisations in ESTRO as an important contribution to advocacy for radiotherapy including brachytherapy.
+Furthermore, I am very enthusiastic about the developments of online platforms for meetings and communication which emerged during the last years.
+I am keen to further explore these new platforms for teaching and scientific disseminations with the aims of reaching more people, allowing more flexibility in timing and duration of meetings, decreasing the burden of travel for ESTRO members, and not least save the planet from carbon footprint.

-I consider my major priorities, as potential ESTRO board member representing GEC ESTRO, to facilitate activities which set international standards for high quality brachytherapy and to facilitate that high quality brachytherapy becomes available for European and international patients.
+I consider my major priorities, as potential ESTRO board member, to facilitate activities which set international standards for high quality radiotherapy and to facilitate that high quality radiotherapy becomes available for European and international patients.